Travinkel/belsign-photo-doc/docs/project/improvement-progress.md

 Added integration tests for repository implementations to ensure they correctly implement the repository interfaces:

 - Created InMemoryOrderRepositoryTest with 8 test methods covering:
-  - Saving new orders
+  - Saving new orderAggregates
-  - Finding orders by ID
+  - Finding orderAggregates by ID
-  - Finding orders by order number
+  - Finding orderAggregates by orderAggregate number
-  - Finding all orders
+  - Finding all orderAggregates
-  - Finding orders by specification
+  - Finding orderAggregates by specification
-  - Updating existing orders
+  - Updating existing orderAggregates

 These integration tests verify that the repository implementations correctly handle data persistence and retrieval, ensuring that the application's data access layer works as expected.